VasiliuIonela/Project-OrangeHRM/README.md

 * job category details cannot be accessed by clicking on it: name isn't clickable.
 * work Shifts details cennot be accessed by clicking on name.
 * Shift Name is missing the '*'  as required field.
-## 1.5 Test Implementation
-* Testing environment is up and running:https://opensource-demo.orangehrmlive.com/web/
-* Access to the testing environment is given: Username : Admin | Password : admin123
-* Cycle summary was created.
-* Test cases were added to the cycle summary.

 ## 1.6 Test execution
 * Test cases are executed on the created test Cycle summary: